 I also work with individuals who have gone through trauma.
 One of several techniques I use is cognitive processing therapy (CPT).
 This is an evidence-based therapy for treating trauma and post-traumatic stress disorder (PTSD).
 This treatment helps you by working on what we call “stuck points.”

 In addition to CPT, I will help you to calm yourself, set goals, and stop the feeling that the world is “racing” around you.
-You can feel more confident and in control.

 What Clients Are Saying